2022 Australian rainfall records: February

-On the 28th, 701.8mm fell in Rosebank, being the wettest day recorded for NSW since 1954 and the highest in the Nation since 1998, the third highest in the state.
+On the 28th, 701.8 mm fell in Upper Coopers Creek, being the wettest day recorded for New South Wales since 1954, the third highest ever in the state, and the highest in Australia since 1998.

 March

 March Rainfall was 74% above average for NSW, and 35% above average for Victoria however overall rain was 27% below average for Australia.

 A large number of sites in NSW recorded their wettest March on record, in Greater Sydney, Illawarra, Northern Rivers and the Mid North Coast saw numerous daily records and monthly records broken.
 With totals in excess of 1000mm being recorded.